Senior Apartments in 2024

 Affordable Senior Living Apartments

 Income-restricted older adults may qualify for affordable senior living apartments through federal, state, and local housing programs.
-Rent is priced below the market rate, and eligibility is based on income, family size, the area’s median income (AMI), and other factors.
+Rent goes below the market rate, with eligibility based on income, family size, the area’s median income (AMI), and other factors.
 Amenities in low-income senior apartments tend to be limited.
 If you’re looking to retire soon, check out our guide to the best places to retire, which includes a list of the cheapest cities and states to call home sweet home.

 Market Rate Senior Living Apartments

 Unlike affordable living apartments, market-rate senior apartments don’t have income limits.
-Amenities such as community dining, housekeeping, and transportation are often included.
+They often include amenities like housekeeping, transportation, and community dining.
 Market-rate apartments are competitively priced based on comparable housing in the area.
-However, choose carefully where you decide to live, as the Harvard Joint Center for Housing Studies (JCHS) reports that rent in professionally managed apartment buildings has skyrocketed in the past few years.3
+However, carefully choose where you decide to live, as the Harvard Joint Center for Housing Studies (JCHS) reports that rent in professionally managed apartment buildings has skyrocketed in the past few years.3

 Luxury Senior Living Apartments